 There are several ways to prepare a placenta, whether for date night or for a snack on the go.
 You can eat it raw (mouse-style) or cook it.
-But most placenta eaters prefer to pop placenta pills, which are processed into capsules by one of several companies flourishing within the burgeoning placental encapsulation industry.
+But most in the habit of eating placenta prefer to pop placenta pills, which are processed into capsules by one of several companies flourishing within the burgeoning placental encapsulation industry.
 Kourtney Kardashian–yup, they’re all doing it–famously describe them as “yummy”.

 A recent study of why anyone would want to do this found that most women who engage in placentophagy (SAT word?) immediately after birth do so in the mistaken belief that it prevents postpartum depression, a very real and serious problem.
 Other moms save the pills for later, because they believe (again, mistakenly) that placenta juice can make them look younger or help tamp down the hormones that’ll kick in during menopause.
 Nonetheless, study after study and literature review after literature review has failed to find any evidence of medical benefit of placenta encapsulation.
 CDC puts it gently when it says that “scientific evidence to support this is lacking.”